 Check the Utah Division of Wildlife Resources Fishing Proclamation Guides for regulations.
 Guides are available online and at Wildlife Resources offices, many local stores and visitor information outlets.

 Click here to view a one-sheeter with additional information about fishing in Utah.

 Fishing information adapted for Visit Utah by Bloodknots/Asher Koles.
 Bloodknots captures a unique element of modern explorative culture.
 We strive to pursue a distinctive category of the outdoor experience.
-Content and services present themselves as up to date contemporary outlets for the modern day fly fisher, adventurer and weekend warrior in pursuit of the very best in outdoor media.
 Please visit Bloodknots.com for Utah fly-fishing information, journals, multimedia and guide services.